 Then Wolt happened.
 My friends and I saw the physical world turn digital and founded a local commerce platform.
 It took off and became my next step in life.

 I found the take surprising but also had my hands full.
 Wolt had just raised €10M, which soon became hundreds of millions.
-I was busy scaling our business to follow the breakthroughs in 2017–2021.
+I was too busy scaling our business to follow the breakthroughs in 2017–2021.

 Then, in 2022, two things happened.